opensearch-project/sql/docs/user/ppl/cmd/ad.rst

 Example1: Detecting events in New York City from taxi ridership data with time-series data
 ==========================================================================================

-The example trains a RCF model and use the model to detect anomalies in the time-series ridership data.
+The example trains an RCF model and uses the model to detect anomalies in the time-series ridership data.

 PPL query::